 Where some Capital Funding has been awarded or allocated to particular projects it has not always been transferred from the Foundation to the School at the same time as the project has been completed because the DfE may only provide the money several weeks after the completion of a project.

-This can affect the numbers shown in the accounts and has been the case in each of the last three years where projects have been completed (and expenditure incurred by the School) in one financial year but the associated income not transferred from the Foundation to the School until the following period.
+This can affect the numbers shown in the accounts and has been the case in each of the last four years where projects have been completed (and expenditure incurred by the School) in one financial year but the associated income not transferred from the Foundation to the School until the following period.
+For that reason there is a difference between figures shown for Capital Funding and Capital Expenditure.

-The School has recovered from a challenging financial position a few years ago which had forecast a cumulative deficit by 2020/21 and accumulated money in its reserves in each of the last two years through careful control of costs and prudent financial management, for example operating with a smaller Senior Leadership Team than other comparable schools and renegotiating external contracts.
+The School has recovered from a challenging financial position a few years ago which had forecast a cumulative deficit and has accumulated money in its reserves in the last few years through careful control of costs and prudent financial management, for example operating with a smaller Senior Leadership Team than other comparable schools and renegotiating external contracts.

-The Governing Board believes that it would be prudent to maintain a level of financial reserves in the order of £300,000 to £400,000 against the need for unforeseen capital expenditure or to contribute towards significant future investment.
+The Governing Board believes that it is prudent to maintain a level of financial reserves in the order of £300,000 to £400,000 against the need for unforeseen capital expenditure or to contribute towards significant future investment.